Friday, May 2, 2014

 You have often seen the same problem with Brazil and Dani Alves.
 Gerard Pique, Sergio Busquets and Carles Puyol know to move out wide when Alves makes one of his many lung-bursting runs up the pitch.
 With Brazil, Alves has left his defense exposed because he doesn't have that same chemistry with his teammates.

-If Louis van Gaal takes Blind to Brazil as his starting LB, it could be even worse that Jetro Willems at Euro 2012.
+If Louis van Gaal takes Blind to Brazil as his starting LB, it could be even worse than Jetro Willems at Euro 2012.

 Thursday, January 16, 2014